Starzinger

 Sci-Fi West Saga Starzinger (SF西遊記スタージンガー, Esu Efu Saiyūki Sutājingā), known as Spaceketeers in the United States, is an anime series produced by Toei Animation.
 It is a sci-fi remake/adaptation of Wu Cheng'en's fantasy novel Journey to the West.
-It was directed by Yugo Serikawa and written by Leiji Matsumoto.
+It was directed by Yugo Serikawa and written by Tatsuo Tamura.
 It aired in Fuji TV in Japan from April 2, 1978, to August 24, 1979.
 In the United States, it was referred to as Spaceketeers and was part of Jim Terry's Force Five series.
 In the United Kingdom, it was referred to as Sci-Bots on VHS releases.
 In Latin America, it was known as El Galáctico.

 Story

 The story revolves around the Princess of the Moon, Aurora and her three cyborg companions (Kugo, Djorgo, and Hakka) who must travel to the Great King planet and restore the Galaxy Energy in the year 2072.
 The universe was becoming more and more unbalanced as the Queen of the Great Planet grows older.
 Their adventure includes battling the starmen who are transformed from the unbalanced minerals and planets.